erickbytes/finsou.py/README.md

 **Caveats**
 - After hours only.
 This tool only currently works after the market has closed normal market hours.
 - After hours prices for "over the counter" (OTC) traded stocks are not listed on Yahoo.
 - Fetching a stock report takes about 3 seconds.
-After about 50 stock requests, it appears Yahoo throttles the HTTP request and there is a substantial delay.
+After about 50 stock requests, you might get throttled on the HTTP request and there is a substantial delay.

 **Example Stock Summary**

-`python finsou.py -s AEO`
+`python finsou.py -s TXN`

 ![stock summary example](stock-summary-example.png "Fetch a Stock Summary")